BRamesh02/Modality-aware-transformer/README.md

 ```

 Notes:
-- WRDS is required for numerical data (Scripts 1-3 and 7).
+- WRDS is required for numerical data ( in Scripts 1-3 (Option B) and 7).
 - FRED is optional; Step 4 will skip macro features if `FRED_API_KEY` is missing.
 </details>